MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgUserJoinedTeam.md

   - `[Visibility <String>]`: teamVisibilityType
   - `[WebUrl <String>]`: A hyperlink that will go to the team in the Microsoft Teams client.
 This is the URL that you get when you right-click a team in the Microsoft Teams client and select Get link to team.
 This URL should be treated as an opaque blob, and not parsed.

-CHANNELS <IMicrosoftGraphChannel1[]>: The collection of channels & messages associated with the team.
+CHANNELS <IMicrosoftGraphChannel1[]>: The collection of channels and messages associated with the team.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: Read only.
 Timestamp at which the channel was created.
   - `[Description <String>]`: Optional textual description for the channel.